 The technologist will remove your IV line after the exam is over and place a small dressing over the insertion site.

-Depending on the type of exam and the equipment used, the entire exam is usually completed in 30 to 50 minutes.
+Depending on the type of exam and the equipment used, the entire exam usually takes 30 to 60 minutes.

 What will I experience during and after the procedure?

 Most MRI exams are painless.
 However, some patients find it uncomfortable to remain still.
 Others may feel closed-in (claustrophobic) while in the MRI scanner.
 The scanner can be noisy.